Beikthano: History

 Beikthano is traditionally believed to have been founded some 2,400 years ago by Princess Pan Htwar descended from a still legendary dynasty of Tagaung in Upper Myanmar.
 The fall of the city is attributed to a mightier king, Duttabaung of Sri Ksetra, who sacked the city, subdued the princess, took her captive and eventually married her.
 In the present stage of historical research in this country the personalities characterized in the legend are beyond authentic identification.
 However, the existence of an ancient city called Beikthano (Vishnu City) is testified by the ruins which stand to this day and indicates that the legend may have sprung up from a nucleus of true facts.

+Archaeological evidence also points to an earthquake destroying Beikthano around the 2nd century AD and a war around the 3rd and 4th century AD.
+It 18th century Hmannan Yazawin royal chronicle describes a war between Sri Ksetra and Beikthano which may correspond to this 4th century war.
+Although Beikthano is geographically a Pyu city state, there is a lack of archaeological evidence to conclusively determine that its inhabitants were Pyu.